Our Milan Tour Guide

 Milan City Pass

 The Malpensa Shuttle is one of the best ways to reach the city from Malpensa Terminal 1 and Terminal 2.
 It departs from Milan Central Station every 20 minutes and serves terminals 1 and 2 of Malpensa Airport (and vice versa).
 Milan City Pass + Malpensa Shuttle: This combo is a good solution for visiting Milan quickly.
-The Card is available for one day or three days and allows free access to the entire public transport network, free access or discounted rates for museums, tours, and more, and Malpensa Shuttle One Way.
+The Card is available for one day or three days and allows free access to the entire public transport network, free access or discounted rates for museums, tours, and more, as well as Malpensa Shuttle One Way.
 Similar combinations are possible for Bergamo Airport and Linate Airport.

 Note: We advise you to purchase these passes in advance.
 If you are interested in buying them, click on this link.